Jump to the content

 Children need more than a roof over their heads: they need a safe home, access to education, health and psychosocial care.

-But children should also be able to help shape the societies in which they live – their voices and experiences must be heard in decision-making processes.
+Children should also be able to help shape the societies in which they live – their voices and experiences must be heard in decision-making processes.

 questions and answers